Updated July 2023, by Kristina Johansen Cert. ACN

 Surgery doesn’t always remove every trace of the stones which is why following surgery, vets tend to ‘flush’ the bladder to remove any lingering traces of them.
 But unfortunately even with flushing, it can be impossible to remove everything, meaning some traces of the stones remain.
 This is why it’s very common for calcium oxalate stones to form again and again.
 There are however measures dog owners can take to decrease the likelihood of this happening (see below).

-If they are small enough in size (and there aren’t very many of them) calcium oxalate stones can be removed just by flushing the bladder.
-This procedure is usually done when the dog is heavily sedated or under anaesthetic.
+If the calcium oxalate stones are small enough in size (and there aren’t very many of them), flushing the bladder can removed them.
+This procedure is usually done when your dog is heavily sedated or under anaesthetic.

 Stones can also be removed via a cystoscopy, a procedure where a cystoscope is passed up through the urethra and into the bladder to break down the stones.
 This produces stone fragments that are then small enough to be expelled naturally through the urine.
 Again, this procedure will only work if the stones are small and there aren’t many of them.

 This is not an exhaustive list of how calcium oxalate stones can be removed.
 Your veterinarian will talk through the different options with you to find the one that’s most suitable for your dog.

 Diet for calcium oxalate stones in dogs